bigomics/omicsplayground-doc/dataprep/counts.rst

 ================================================================================

 The file counts contains the measurements (genes, proteins, etc..) for each sample listed in the samples file.
-Just like the samples, the ``counts.csv`` file is in a tabular format (.csv), and each row describes the features (genes, proteins, etc..) and each column describes the samples.
+Just like the samples, the ``counts.csv`` file is tabular (.csv), where each row describes the features (genes, proteins, etc..) and each column describes the samples.

-The rows contains gene IDs, which can be in most formats (such as HGCN or Ensembl), but not in the Entrez number format.
-If you are using the latter, it will need to be converted through tools such as `Syngo <https://www.syngoportal.org/convert>`_.
+The rows contains gene IDs, which can be in most common formats (such as HGCN or Ensembl), but not in the Entrez number format.
+If you are using Entrez numbers, please convert them to Ensembl IDs using tools such as `Syngo <https://www.syngoportal.org/convert>`_.

-The individual cells in the other columns contain the raw or normalised read counts for the dataset.
 The values should always be numerical, with the exception of “NA” in case of a lack of data.

 Below is a simple example of how a ``counts.csv`` file should look like.